Salma-Talat-Shaheen/Fake-News-Classification-in-Palestine-Using-ML-and-NLP/README.markdown

-# Arabic Fake News Classification Project
+# Fake News Classification in Palestine Project

 ## Overview
-This project aims to detect fake news in Arabic using Natural Language Processing (NLP) techniques.
+This project aims to detect fake news in Palestine using Natural Language Processing (NLP) techniques.
 It processes Arabic news articles, extracts features, and trains machine learning models to classify news as real or fake.
 The best-performing model, XGBoost with TF-IDF features (text, platform, and numerical), achieved an accuracy of 95.05%, showing strong potential for combating misinformation in Arabic media.

 ## Project Structure
 The project is implemented in a Jupyter Notebook (`fakeNewsClassification.ipynb`) with the following key sections: